Response to Climate Change

 • Examining installation of in-house power generation equipment (solar power generation equipment) and the utilization of leasing services

-• Introduction of optimal operation by means of Energy Management System from buildings and plants where already being installed or considered, gradual expansion to locations places where not yet introduced
+• Introduction of optimal operation by means of energy management systems, starting with buildings and plants where said systems are already installed or being considered and gradual expansion to locations where they have not yet been, etc.

-Due to rising temperatures, operating rate of air conditioning in plants, etc. rises, and thus air-conditioning costs increase
+Due to rising temperatures, operating rate of air conditioning in plants, etc,. rises, thus air-conditioning costs increase

 Small Small